tfvieira/digital-image-processing/src/numpy_tutorial/readme.md

 - Change data type of given numpy array
 - Reverse a numpy array
 - How to make a NumPy array read-only?
+- How to count the frequency of unique values in NumPy array?

 # Questions on NumPy Matrix
 - Get the maximum value from given matrix